biovino1/genomeassembly/README.md

 **************************************************************************************************************
 # SIMULATING AND ASSEMBLING READS FROM A LOCUSTA MIGRATORY CONTIG
 **************************************************************************************************************
 This project simulates reads from the Locusta Migratory genome assembly using wgsim and assembles the reads using SOAPdenovo.
 Various parameters are tested to see their affect on the assembly.
-This project is meant to run on a linux server, for which you can simply clone this repository and execute the run_assembly.txt file while inside the 'genomeassembly' directory to reproduce all results.
-Singularity must already be installed on the server.
+This project is meant to run on IU's Carbonate HPC, for which you can simply clone this repository and execute the run_assembly.txt file while inside the 'genomeassembly' directory to reproduce all results.

 run_assembly.txt loads the singularity module, downloads an already built singularity image from sylabs, and runs all of the commands located in biovino_record.txt from the singularity container which contains all of the necessary packages to reproduce the results found in this project.